 - Genome: The DNA appears as an irregular mass inside the cytoplasm without a nuclear membrane.
 Chlamydia possesses a genome size of 4-6X108 Daltons and 41-44% of G+C content.

-- Ribosomes: These are diffused structures in the cytoplasm.
+- Ribosomes: These appear as the diffused structures in the cytoplasm.

-- Nature: These behave as an obligate intracellular parasite.
+- Nature: Chlamydiae behave as obligate intracellular parasites.

-- Reproduction: Chlamydia reproduces only in the cytoplasmic vesicles of the living cells of their host.
+- Reproduction: Chlamydia reproduces only in the cytoplasmic vesicles of their host’s living cells.

-- Chemical nature: These contain high lipid content, especially phospholipid.
+- Chemical nature: They contain high lipid content, especially phospholipid.

-- Staining: Chlamydiae can be stained by Giemsa’s stain and Macchiavello’s stain.
+- Staining: Chlamydia cells take up the colour of special Giemsa’s stain and Macchiavello’s stain.

-Chlamydiae share some of the unique attributes that make it different from the other.
+Chlamydiae share some of the unique attributes that make them different from the other gram-negative bacteria.

-Energy parasite: Microbiologist considers Chlamydiae as “Energy parasite” because of the fact they lack ATP generating system of their own but can obtain ATP from the host cell.
+- Energy parasite: Microbiologists state that Chlamydiae as “Energy parasites” because they lack an ATP generating system but can obtain ATP from the host cell machinery.

-Enzyme system: Chlamydiae comprise few enzymes for the synthesis of peptidoglycan.
-The chlamydial cell wall is devoid of peptidoglycan, but the enzymes involved in the synthesis of peptidoglycan accounts for the penicillin effect that disrupts peptidoglycan synthesis and inhibits chlamydial growth.
+- Enzyme system: Chlamydiae comprise few enzymes that aid in synthesizing peptidoglycan.
+The chlamydial cell wall is devoid of peptidoglycan, but the enzymes synthesizing peptidoglycan accounts for the penicillin effect that disrupts peptidoglycan synthesis and inhibits chlamydial growth.

 Based on the pathogenicity and clinical symptoms, there are two ecological groups of chlamydia.

-Group-B includes C. pneumonia and C. psittaci that mainly infects birds which can be transmitted to the men by causing zoonotic infections.
+- Group-B includes C. pneumonia and C. psittaci that mainly infect birds, which can be transmitted to men and result in zoonotic infections.

 Chlamydia possesses a very complex growth and multiplication cycle, where it goes through different phases.
 The growth, reproduction and maturation of chlamydia usually take 48 hours.
 Its life cycle exists between two morphologically distinct forms or cell types.

-Elementary body: It also refers as “Chlamydiospore”.
-These are the small, rigid-walled, infectious particles that remain alive after its release from the host cell.
+- Elementary bodies or Chlamydiospores exist as small, rigid-walled, infectious particles that remain alive even after their exit from the host cells.

 Stages of Growth and Multiplication

-Chlamydia goes through a series of developmental stages that are given below:
+Chlamydia goes through a series of developmental stages, as summarized below:

-Attachment: First, the small cell type (highly infectious) attaches to the cell surface of the host cell and enters inside it.
-Here, a small cell type is mainly known as “Elementary body”.
+- Attachment: Firstly, the small cell types or elementary bodies (highly infectious) attach to the cell surface of a host cell and enters inside it.

-Differentiation: After entering into a host cell, the elementary body will tend to retain its structural integrity inside the membrane-bound vesicles.
+- Differentiation: Once the elementary bodies enter a host cell, they retain their structural integrity inside the membrane-bound vesicles.
 During this stage, there is no eclipse (where a cell loses its infectious ability).
-In this stage, the small cell type or elementary body morphologically changes into a large cell type, and the cell now refers as a “Reticulate body”.
+In this stage, the small cell types or elementary bodies morphologically change into large cell types or reticulate bodies.

-Cell division: The reticulate body continuously enlarges in size and multiplies by the repeated binary fission after (10-15 hours) of infection.
+- Cell division: The reticulate bodies continuously enlarge in size and undergo repeated multiplication by binary fission after (10-15 hours) of infection.

-Differentiation: Then, the reticulate body tends to decrease in size and become a typical elementary body to complete the developmental cycle.
-It involves reorganization of the large cell types into small ones.
+- Differentiation: Afterwards, the reticulate bodies tend to decrease and transform into typical elementary bodies to complete the developmental cycle.
+This stage involves the reorganization of the large cell types into small ones.

-Cell lysis: The infected host cell undergo cell lysis after 42 hours of infection as a result of inclusion membrane rupture.
+- Cell lysis: The infected host cell undergoes cell lysis after 42 hours of infection, which results in rupturing of the inclusion membrane.

-Host cell lysis: Finally, the host cell ruptures after 48 hours of infection and release elementary body, which may cause new disease in a healthy cell.
+- Host cell lysis: Finally, the host cell ruptures after 48 hours of infection and eventually releases infectious elementary bodies that later infect new healthy cells.

-C. trachomatis predominantly affects the mucus membrane of the eye, a genitourinary tract of humans.
+- C. trachomatis predominantly affects the mucus membrane of the eye and genitourinary tract of humans.

-The patients infected by C. trachomatis can be treated by the antibiotics (doxycycline or azithromycin).
-Doxycycline or azithromycin or erythromycin can be given to the patients infected by C. pneumonia, while doxycycline and erythromycin can be given to the patients infected by C. psittaci.
+The patients infected with C. trachomatis can be treated by antibiotics (doxycycline or azithromycin).
+Doxycycline or azithromycin, or erythromycin, can be given to the patients infected with C. pneumoniae, while doxycycline and erythromycin can be given to those infected with C. psittaci.

-The diseaes caused by chamydiae are relatively easy to treat, but has two problems:
+The diseases caused by chlamydiae are relatively easy to treat but have two problems: